roderick-bishop11/projects/Personal Website/README.md

 you guys have.
 Explore the repo, and let's hope I can do this right!

 ## Project steps
-I thought it would be a great idea to plan out this project and break it down to smaller, easily doable steps:
+I thought it would be a great idea to plan out this project and break it down to smaller, easily doable steps: **be sure to check the kanban board for progress on this project**

 * Complete some research on easy websites for V1 of website.
 Things like technology stacks, architecture, beginner website examples, hosting, etc
 * Develop a few designs (paper drawings)